esnet/react-dynamic-forms/packages/website/src/examples/form/form_docs.md

 **What do we want from our form?**

-Essentially we want to provide perhaps some initial data, our form "value", defaults in the case of a new form, or maybe our current database state in the case of editing an existing entity.
+Essentially we want to provide perhaps some initial data, our form `"value"`, defaults in the case of a new form, or maybe our current database state in the case of editing an existing entity.